EVORA: Deep Evidential Traversability Learning for Risk-Aware Off-Road Autonomy

-Our proposed pipeline, \textbf{EVORA} (\textbf{EV}idential \textbf{O}ff-\textbf{R}oad \textbf{A}utonomy), tightly integrates the solutions to the upstream \textit{uncertainty-aware traversability learning} problem and the downstream \textit{risk-aware navigation} problem for off-road navigation (see Fig.~\ref{fig:intro_figure} for an overview).
-To plan fast trajectories, we model traversability with terrain \textit{traction} that captures the ``slip'' or the ratio between the commanded velocities and the achieved velocities (for example, wet terrain that causes the robot's wheels to slip and reduce its intended velocity has low traction).
-Moreover, we efficiently quantify both aleatoric and epistemic uncertainties by learning the empirical traction distributions and probability densities of the traction predictor's latent features.
-Because real world traction distributions may be non-Gaussian (see examples in Fig.~\ref{fig:indoor_exp_setup_highlevel} and Fig.~\ref{fig:spot_exp_setup_highlevel}), we learn categorical distributions over discretized traction values to capture multi-modality.
 By leveraging the evidential deep learning technique proposed in~\cite{natpn}, we parametrize Dirichlet distributions (the conjugate priors for the categorical distributions) with neural network (NN) outputs, and propose a novel uncertainty-aware loss based on the squared Earth Mover's distance~\cite{hou2016emd2}.
-Our loss, which can be computed efficiently in closed-form, better captures the relationship among discretized traction values than the conventional cross entropy-based losses~\cite{murphy2012machine, natpn}.
-To handle aleatoric uncertainty, we propose a risk-aware planner that simulates state trajectories using the worst-case expected traction.
-The proposed method is shown to outperform state-of-the-art methods that rely on the nominal traction~\cite{cai2022risk}, the expected traction~\cite{Gasparino2022wayfast} or that optimize for the worst-case expected cost~\cite{wang2021adaptive}.
-To mitigate the risk due to epistemic uncertainty, the proposed method imposes a confidence threshold on the densities of the traction predictor's latent space features in order to identify OOD terrain and avoid moving through it using auxiliary planning costs.
+Our loss, which can be computed efficiently in closed-form, better captures the relationship among discretized traction values than the conventional cross entropy-based losses~\cite{murphy2012machine}.
+To handle aleatoric uncertainty, we propose a risk-aware planner that simulates state trajectories using the worst-case expected traction, which is shown to achieve improved or competitive performance compared to state-of-the-art methods that rely on the nominal traction~\cite{cai2022risk}, the expected traction~\cite{Gasparino2022wayfast} or that optimize for the worst-case expected cost~\cite{wang2021adaptive}.
+To mitigate the risk due to epistemic uncertainty, the proposed method imposes a confidence threshold on the densities of the traction predictor's latent space features to identify OOD terrain and avoid moving through it using auxiliary planning costs.
 The overall approach is extensively analyzed in simulation and hardware with wheeled and quadruped robots, demonstrating feasibility and improved navigation performance in practice.